BenOhayon/SokobanNew/README.md

 # Sokoban Game
-A Sokoban game revision for the previous version of Sokoban game in repository 'Sokoban'.
+A Sokoban game revision for the game in repository 'Sokoban'.
 Uses MVC architecture, OOP in Java, JavaFX and working with database via SQLite.